Malcolm Delaney facts for kids

 Stats at NBA.com |

-Malcolm Hakeem Delaney (born March 11, 1989) is a former American professional basketball player who last played for Croatian KK Split of the ABA League and the Premijer Liga (Croatian basketball).
+Malcolm Hakeem Delaney (born March 11, 1989) is an American former professional basketball player who last played for Croatian KK Split of the ABA League and the Premijer Liga (Croatian basketball).
 He is from Baltimore, Maryland, and attended Towson Catholic High School.
 Delaney played college basketball for the Virginia Tech Hokies men's basketball team.
 At the end of his college career, Delaney declared for the 2011 NBA draft.
 He was not drafted, and instead began his professional basketball career overseas, playing one season each for Élan Chalon, Budivelnyk Kyiv, and Bayern Munich, and later joined Lokomotiv Kuban for two seasons.
 In 2016, he earned an All-EuroLeague First Team selection.

 Early life